azycodez/azycodez/README.md

 💡 &nbsp;&nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp; B.Tech.(CSE) Cyber Security.\
-🌱 &nbsp;I'm on track for learning more about Data Science, Data Management and Software Development.\
+🌱 &nbsp;I'm on track for learning more about Cyber Security , Devsecops , Devops, Full Stack Developer and Software Development , IOT Architecture.\
-✍️ &nbsp;In my free time, I read Books, watch Media.\
+✍️ &nbsp;In my free time, I Love to Swimming , Ride Retro Bike , Badminton , Long Drive on SUV , Watch Documentary, Sci-fi Media.\
 👨‍💻 All of my projects are available at @ Portfolio [https://kunalyadav19.github.io/) 📫 How to reach me **kunalyadav2234@gmail.com | azycodes@gmail.com**
 ⚡ Fun fact **Why do programmers prefer dark mode?
 Because light attracts bugs! 🐛💡😄**